chopsuwe/Charliecube/README.md

 ## Bug fix - Failure to advance to the next anumation
 Occasionally the cube fails to advance to the next animation.
 This is most likely to occur when a complex animation is running and the processor workload is high.
-Two bug fixes have been posted in on Asher Glick's GitHub, I haven't done any testing to determine which solution is best, although I suspect mine tackels the root of the th problem.
+Two bug fixes have been posted in on Asher Glick's GitHub, I haven't done any testing to determine which solution is best, although I suspect mine tackles the root of the the problem.

 ### My Solution - greater than or equal to:
 The original code checks to see if animationTimer is *equal* to animationMax and sets the flag to move to the next animation.
 High workload can cause the processor to miss the point when the variables are equal.
-From that point onward the the value of animationTimer will always be greater than (not equal to) animationMax so the flag will never be set.
+From that point onward the value of animationTimer will always be greater than (not equal to) animationMax so the flag will never be set.

 The solution is to change the line of code to evaluate if animationTimer is *greater than or equal to* animationMax.